souzatharsis/tamingLLMs/tamingllms/_build/html/_sources/markdown/intro.md

 - Cost optimization techniques
 - Integration patterns and anti-patterns

+## A Note on Perspective

+While this book takes a critical look at LLM limitations, our goal is not to discourage their use but to enable more robust and reliable implementations.
+By understanding these challenges upfront, you'll be better equipped to build systems that leverage LLMs effectively while avoiding common pitfalls.

+The current discourse around LLMs tends toward extremes—either uncritical enthusiasm or wholesale dismissal.
+This book takes a different approach:

+- **Practical Implementation Focus**: Rather than theoretical capabilities, we examine real-world challenges and their solutions.
+- **Code-First Learning**: Every concept is illustrated with executable Python examples, enabling immediate practical application.
+- **Critical Analysis**: We provide a balanced examination of both capabilities and limitations, helping readers make informed decisions about LLM integration.

 ## Who This Book Is For

 This book is designed for: